'Salem's Lot: Plot

-When Father Callahan and Mark go to Mark's house to explain the danger that his family is in, the power is suddenly cut off, and Barlow appears.
+When Father Callahan and Mark go to Mark's house to explain the danger his family is in, the electricity suddenly cuts off, and Barlow appears.
 After killing Mark's parents, Barlow takes the boy hostage.
 Callahan pulls out his cross to drive him off until Barlow challenges him to throw the cross away.
 Callahan, not having faith enough to do so, is soon overwhelmed by Barlow, who forces Callahan to drink his blood, making him "unclean".
 When Callahan tries to re-enter his church, he receives an electric shock, preventing him from going inside.
 Defeated, Callahan leaves Jerusalem's Lot.

-Matt suffers a fatal heart attack, while Jimmy is killed when he falls from a rigged staircase and is impaled by knives set up by the vampires.
-Ben and Mark destroy Barlow, but they are lucky enough to escape with their lives and are forced to leave the town to the now-leaderless vampires.
+Matt suffers a fatal heart attack, and Jimmy is killed when he falls from a rigged staircase and is impaled by knives set up by the vampires.
+Ben and Mark destroy Barlow, but they are lucky to escape with their lives and are forced to leave the town to the now leaderless vampires.
 Ben returns the following day to retrieve and bury the bodies of Mark's parents and Jimmy Cody in a clearing behind the Petrie residence.

 The novel's prologue, set shortly after the end of the story proper, describes Ben and Mark's flight across the country to a seaside town in Mexico, where they attempt to recover from their ordeal.
-Mark is received into the Catholic Church by a friendly local priest and confesses for the first time what they have experienced.
-An epilogue reveals the two return to the town one year later, intending to renew the battle.
-Knowing that there are too many hiding places for the vampires, Ben starts a brush fire in the nearby woods with the intent of destroying the town.
+Mark is received into the Catholic Church by a friendly local priest and, for the first time, confesses what they have experienced.

+An epilogue reveals the two return to the town a year later, intending to renew the battle.
+Knowing that there are too many hiding places for the vampires, Ben starts a brush fire in the nearby woods with the intention of destroying the town.